ml378/Python_Template/README.md

 ***Overview***

-This repository contains a Python project with automated unit tests, integration tests, and test coverage reports powered by CircleCI.The minimum viable version of this project would include a functional issue tracker client, where user could raise an issue, others will be able to comment on it, and the issues could be managed.
+This repository provides a modern Python project template with robust CI/CD capabilities.
+It implements a functional issue tracking system that allows users to create, comment on, and manage issues effectively.
+Built with industry best practices, this template showcases:

+- A complete issue tracking client implementation in Python
+- End-to-end testing strategy with both unit and integration tests
+- Comprehensive code quality tools and automation
+- Production-ready deployment pipeline with CircleCI

 ***Features***